odinuv/web/articles/web-applications/database-migrations.md

 production server...).
 When a developer makes a change in the database structure, this change has to be propagated to other databases used by all instances of one application.

+Try to think in larger scale: an application installed on multiple machines, developed by many programmers during many months or even years and regularly updated/modified based on users' requirements.

 You can have a special discussion thread in your team's communication tool (e.g. [Slack](https://slack.com)) or you can give a phone call to all other programmers and tell them concrete instructions to change their database tables.
 A better way is to write SQL queries into a file and commit these files into Git.
 It is a good idea to use current date as a name for such file, e.g. `2018-10-20_add-account-table.sql`.

-It definitely means that instead of clicking in a tool like Adminer or phpMyAdmin, you simply write a piece of code which describes the database changes you want.
+It definitely means that instead of clicking in a tool like Adminer or phpMyAdmin, you simply write a piece of SQL code which describes the database changes you want.

 This is all very tedious and people tend to forget to propagate database changes or check for database changes periodically.
-Even the "SQL file with updates" is problematic as one has to copy&paste all SQL codes file by file when there are more changes or you are making a fresh install.
+Even the "SQL file with updates" approach is problematic as one has to copy&paste all SQL codes file by file when there are more changes or you are making a fresh install.
 Plus you do have to remember last SQL patch file you used.
 The answer to all these problems is: *use migrations*.

 A *database migration* is a programmatic way to describe database changes.
-It is very similar to "SQL file with updates" approach but it is managed by a software tool and you do not have to remember last migration used and installing new database or updating existing structure is a matter of **one single command**.
+It is very similar to "SQL file with updates" approach but it is managed by a software tool and you do not have to remember last migration used and installing new database or updating existing structure is a matter of **one single command** in the console.

 ## How does it work
 In PHP word, a database migration is a simple PHP file where you can either use some kind of API to perform database